Distributed Non-Convex Optimization with One-Bit Compressors on Heterogeneous Data: Efficient and Resilient Algorithms: Main Results

-Theorem \ref{thm: sub-gaussian} says that when $\abth{\nabla F_i(w(t))}$ is large enough, the sign estimation at the PS in each iteration is more likely to be correct.
-This is crucial in ensuring the convergence because Theorem \ref{thm: sub-gaussian} implies that when $\abth{\nabla F_i(w(t))}$ is large enough, in expectation, Algorithm \ref{alg: alg 1} pushes $w(t)$ towards a stationary point of the global objective $F$.
-Additionally, small $\abth{\nabla F_i(w(t))}$ implies that $w(t)$ is already near the neighborhood of a stationary point.
+Theorem \ref{thm: sub-gaussian} says that when $\abth{{ \nabla F}(w(t))_i}$ is large enough, the sign estimation at the PS in each iteration is more likely to be correct.
+This is crucial in ensuring the convergence because Theorem \ref{thm: sub-gaussian} implies that when $\abth{{ \nabla F}(w(t))_i}$ is large enough, in expectation, Algorithm \ref{alg: alg 2} pushes $w(t)$ towards a stationary point of the global objective $F$. {In addition, the distributed algorithm reduces to centralized signSGD given a correct population sign.} After all, small $\abth{{ \nabla F}(w(t))_i}$ implies that $w(t)$ is already near the neighborhood of a stationary point.
 Different from \cite{safaryan2021stochastic} and \cite{jin2020stochastic}, we neither assume the sign error distributions across clients be identical, nor require the average probability of sign error to be less than $1/2$.
-Instead, we show that it is enough to guarantee the probability of population sign errors be small when the magnitude of the gradients is large.
+Instead, we show that it is enough to { let} the probability of population sign errors be small when the magnitude of the gradients is large.